-MA, MArch, MAT, MBA, MMus, MPT, MS, MSA, MSCLS, MSW, MTh
+MA, MArch, MAT, MBA, MMus, MS, MSA, MSCLS, MSW, MTh

-To qualify for regular admission to the master's-degree programs governed by the School of Graduate Studies as listed above, students must meet the following minimum academic standards in addition to fulfilling the general-admission requirements given on p.
-41.
+To qualify for regular admission to the master's-degree programs governed by the School of Graduate Studies as listed above, students must meet the following minimum academic standards in addition to fulfilling the general-admission requirements given on pp. 44-45.

-- Hold a four-year baccalaureate degree from an accredited American university or senior college, or its equivalent from a comparable institution outside the U.S. - Demonstrate adequate undergraduate preparation in the proposed field of graduate study and in general education.
+- · Hold a four-year baccalaureate degree from a regionally accredited American university or senior college, or its equivalent from a comparably, recognized institution outside the U.S. Accreditation must be from an accrediting body recognized by the U.S. Department of Education or have government recognition in the country of origin. - Demonstrate adequate undergraduate preparation in the proposed field of graduate study and in general education.
 This will be evaluated by the respective schools and departments that designate subject-matter preparation.
 Consult the specific school and departmental requirements. - Indicate ability to handle master's-level work in the language of instruction.
-Note "Required English Proficiency" on p.
-42. - Show evidence of ability to carry advanced study as listed below.
-Some specific programs require a higher GPA for admission-consult department/program requirements in other sections of this bulletin.

-Minimum GPA Requirements for Admission.
-Satisfy one of the criteria below:

-- Have an overall GPA of at least 2.60 in undergraduate courses. - Have a GPA of at least 2.75 on last 50% of undergraduate courses. - Have a graduate GPA of at least 3.50 on 8 semester credits or more earned in courses graded A-F. - · Hold a previous master's degree.
+Note "Required English Proficiency" on this page. - Show evidence of ability to carry advanced study as listed below.
+Some specific programs require a higher GPA for admission-consult department/program requirements in other sections of this bulletin. - Satisfy one of the criteria below: - Have an overall GPA of at least 2.60 in undergraduate courses. - Have a GPA of at least 2.75 on last 50% of undergraduate - · Have a graduate GPA of at least 3.50 on 8 semester credits or more earned in courses graded A-F. - · Hold a previous master's degree.